codio/site/source/docs/anon/viewing.html.markdown

 ---
-title: "Viewing Anonymous Projects"
+title: "Viewing anonymous projects"
 class_name: docs
 full_width: true
 ---

-There is one way and one way only : you will need to know the URL of the project.
+The only way to access an anonymous project is to have its URL.
 Any public project can be viewed in this way.

 Public projects can always be forked anonymously.
 If you are signed in, then the project will be forked into your account.